Formulas for SU(3) Matrices: Mathematica Notebook

 \section{Mathematica Notebook}

-This Mathematica \cite{Wolfram} notebook calculates the eight basis matrices $\{Tp,Tm,T3,Up,Um,U3,$ $Vp,Vm\}$ (p is + and m is $-$) for the (p,q) irrep of the su(3) algebra.
-The choice of p and q is made by the user.
-The notebook is available at \href{http://myweb.wit.edu/shurtleffr/}{ http://myweb.wit.edu/shurtleffr/} .

-The notebook checks that the matrices $\{Tp,Tm,T3,Up,Um,U3,Vp,Vm\}$ obey the su(3) algebra and that they give the correct Casimer operator C1.
-The eight basis matrices \(F^i\) are also calculated, but are not explicitly checked in the program.
+This Mathematica \cite{Wolfram} notebook calculates the eight basis matrices $T^{\pm}$, $T^{3},$ $U^{\pm}$, $U^{3},$ and $V^{\pm}$ for the (p,q) irrep of the su(3) algebra.
+The notebook checks that the eight matrices obey the su(3) algebra and the quadratic Casimir invariance equation.
+The eight basis matrices $F^{i},$ $i \in$ $\{1,2,...,8\},$ are also calculated and the $F^{i}$ version of the quadratic Casimir invariance equation is checked.

-The LaTeX was generated by Mathematica by saving the notebook using the `Save as ...' with the `LaTeX Document' option.
+The Mathematica notebook was copied verbatim into Latex, turning $\sigma$ into Mathematica's `[Sigma]', {\textit{etc.}}.
+Exporting the pdf notebook to plain text may require minor changes, carriage returns and the like, to run.
+A link to the ready-to-run file is provided in Ref. \cite{notebook}.